NCAR/demo-radiation/README.md

 (The registration of an `aerosol_t` object by a separate aerosol scheme was left out of this demo for simplicity, and simply created in `model.F90`.)

-The structure of this simple `aerosol_t` type is what we expected could be an outcome of the larger aerosol API effort currently being discussed.
+The structure of this simple `aerosol_t` type is what we expect could be an outcome of the larger aerosol API effort currently being discussed.